Economy of Jersey: Agriculture

-Until the 16th century, the economy of Jersey was based on feudalism and open-field self-sustinance agriculture.
+Until the 16th century, the economy of Jersey was based on feudalism and open-field self-sustenance agriculture.
 The main crop, wheat, was exported and sold to Spanish merchants in St Malo.

 Enclosure happened in Jersey around the end of the 16th century.
 Unlike in England, enclosure was done by the peasantry in order to make profit from producing cider, the production of which moved Jersey's economy from self-sufficiency to cash-crop agriculture.
 From then until the 19th century, cider was the largest agricultural export; in 1795, 20 percent of the island was orchard.
 In 1839 for example, 268199 impgal of cider were exported from Jersey to England alone, but by 1870 exports from Jersey had slumped to 4632 impgal.
 Beer had replaced cider as a fashionable drink in the main export markets, and even the home market had switched to beer as the population became more urban.

 Enclosure and the subsequent transition to cash-crop agriculture can be blamed for shortages in essential crops, particularly corn, which caused political instability in the island, such as the 1769 Corn Riots.

 Potatoes overtook cider as the most important crop in Jersey in the 1840s.
 Small-scale cider production on farms for domestic consumption, particularly by seasonal workers from Brittany and mainland Normandy, was maintained, but by the mid-20th century production dwindled until only eight farms were producing cider for their own consumption in 1983.
 The number of orchards had been reduced to such a level that the destruction of trees in the Great Storm of 1987 demonstrated how close the Islands had come to losing many of its traditional cider apple varieties.
 A concerted effort was made to identify and preserve surviving varieties and new orchards were planted.
 As part of diversification, farmers have moved into commercial cider production, and the cider tradition is celebrated and marketed as a heritage experience.